sf-wdi-17/notes/lectures/week-07/_4_thursday/dusk/README.md

 ```

 Let's take a look the control flow of our intimidating `password=` method.
-We have on goal here which is to use the password passed into the user object to be the **hashed** password we can save in the **password_digest**.
+We have one goal here, which is to use the password passed into the user object to be the **hashed** password we can save in the **password_digest**.
 Note: we never created a field called `password` for our user to save.

 ```
     if unencrypted_password.nil?